 While a vapour control layer isn't always necessary, it's needed in houses with a lot of moisture or in highly humid areas.
 It's best to have an expert assess a house's condition to determine whether it will need a vapour control layer.

 Vapour control layers play an important role in enhancing a flat roof's integrity.
 Therefore, it's best to have the best quality installed depending on the materials used in constructing the flat roof.
-Roofing experts will be able to advise you on best VCL materials ideal for your building.
+Flat roofing experts will be able to advise you on best VCL materials ideal for your building.